La Liga Argentina de Básquet

-The La Liga Argentina de Básquet (abbreviated "LLA", and literally in English "The Argentine Basketball League"), previously known as the Torneo Nacional de Ascenso (abbreviated "TNA", and literally in English "National Promotion Tournament") is the second division of the Argentine basketball league system.
+La Liga Argentina de Básquetbol (in English "The Argentine Basketball League"), previously known as the Torneo Nacional de Ascenso (abbreviated "TNA", in English "National Promotion Tournament") is the second division of the Argentine basketball league system.

 The La Liga's predecessor is the Torneo Federal de Básquetbol, which became the third division when the LLA was created in 1992.

+History

+The competition was established in 1992, originally named "Torneo Nacional de Ascenso" (National Promotion Tournament), therefore then second division Primera Nacional B [es] became the third division.
+The new tournament featured a division with sixteen participants, one direct promotion, and two relegations.
+Additionally, a "relegation playoff" series was held between the second-to-last team in the Liga Nacional and the runner-up of the Torneo Nacional, a format that ran from the inaugural season (1992-93) until the 1998-99 season.